 DSLR vs. mirrorless: Size & weight

 DSLR camera bodies are comparatively larger, as they need to fit in a mirror and optical viewfinder mechanism.
-The body of the Nikon D3500, for example, is smaller than its predecessor, but still a rather bulky 3 inches deep before you put the lens on the front.
-With the 18-55mm kit lens, the camera weighs about 1.5 pounds.
+The body of the Nikon D5600, for example, is a rather bulky 2.8 inches deep before you put the lens on the front.
+With the 18-55mm kit lens, the camera weighs about 1.4 pounds.

 A mirrorless camera body can be smaller than a DSLR, with simpler construction.
 The Sony a6100 has a body just 1.6 inches thick and weighs 1.3 pounds with its 16-50mm kit lens.
 That's compact enough to fit in a coat pocket or a small purse.